vipulpant1989-zz/react-feature-architechture/README.md

 following directory structure:

  * src
+    * mocks : To add mocks for test cases.
+    * test : To add test cases for components and containers.
     * components : To add any components use this folder.
     * containers : These are used for adding any specific feature into your application, can be anything from login to creating a user.
     * network : For any network related calls to server create your api's over here. **Note that API_URI is set by default in webpack configuration file.**